 Once the required commitments are met, the OSS system will generate a Business License.
 If the applicant’s line of business does not require a Commercial/Operational License, the applicant may begin commercial operations.

 A Commercial/Operational License is required where the standardization and/or certification of goods/services is required before commercial operation.
 A Commercial/Operational License will be issued once the respective commitments are satisfied by the applicant, allowing the applicant to begin commercial operations.
-This excludes licenses necessary for imports/exports, the Indonesia National Single Window (INSW) and other ministerial license application systems, which will notify the OSS of the fulfillment of required commitments.
+This excludes licenses necessary for imports/exports, the Indonesia National Single Window (INSW) and other ministerial license application systems, which will notify the OSS of the fulfilment of required commitments.

 Business Expansion and Changes in Company Data